Writer | Author | Kundalini Yoga Teacher | Join-the-Dot Connector | Spiritual Commentator | Recovering Financial Credit Trader

 Awesomism: A New Way to Understand the Diagnosis of Autism by Suzy Miller

-As I mentioned, my son began trying to help my son.
-My curiosity and exploration lead me to work with children with many diagnoses.
+As I began trying to help my son, my curiosity and exploration lead me to work with children with many diagnoses.
 It soon became obvious that these children are here as part of an evolutionary process.
 I could not easily express this “knowing” until I read Suzy Miller’s book.
 A truly visionary understanding and an important step in the evolution of humanity.

 The Nine Waves of Creation by Carl Johan Calleman